 You’ll encounter locals and tourists in this area and plenty of places to get a bite to eat, too.
 If you like culture and college neighborhoods, Vesturbaer may be perfect.

 Refurinn Reykjavik Guesthouse

-    Rooms and amenities are rather bare-bones but everything is comfortable and pleasant.
-There’s a shared kitchen space for you to use and bathrooms are also shared.
-Rooms come with linens and there’s free parking and free WiFi, too.
+Rooms and amenities are rather bare-bones, but everything is comfortable and pleasant.
+There’s a shared kitchen space for you to use, and bathrooms are also shared.
+Rooms come with linens and free parking, and WiFi, too.

 Grandi by Center Hotels

 This colorful and comfortable property is near the western edge of Vesturbaer and the marina, so it’s not as close to downtown as some others on this list, but it’s a lovely choice nonetheless.

 Rooms are average in size and a buffet breakfast is included.
 There’s also a concierge and tour desk on-site to help you schedule some activities for your Reykjavik adventure.